SalomePlatform/documentation/dev/cmake/source/skeleton.rst

   * SALOME_BUILD_TESTS: wether the unit tests should be built
   * SALOME_BUILD_DOC: wether the documentation for the current module should be generated and installed

-  Other flags specific to the module might be added, and should then start with *SALOME_XYZ_* where <XYZ> is the module's name (MED for example).
+  Other flags specific to the module might be added, and should then start with *SALOME_XYZ_* where <XYZ> is the module's name (FIELDS for example).

 * Detection of the required prerequisites for the module.
 All prerequisites in SALOME are detected through a call to FIND_PACKAGE(SalomeXYZ ...).
 See section :ref:`package`::